September 12- 14, 2024

 A Community Symposium

-Learn about the process and importance to create a new comprehensive plan for the City of El Paso.
+Attendees learned about the process and importance of creating a new comprehensive plan for the City of El Paso.

 • Economic development